|

 of Jasmin and Alec.

-I need to talk to him about getting to the bottom of this little situation."
+the captain?
+I need to talk to him about getting to the bottom of this

-sitting with his own crew.
-"Do you… do you know what's going
+been sitting with his own crew.
+“Do you know what’s going

 on here?"